 - Online repair request.
-Users can request repair services with one click, after which the app will intelligently recommend the nearest service station for the services. - DIY repairs.
-The function displays the internal structure of the smart e-scooter and highlight common failures which may occur in various components.
+Users can request repair services with one click, after which the app will intelligently recommend the nearest service station for the services. - Smart check.
+The function checks common failures which may occur in various components.
 Users can directly seek solution through the fault tags. - Service station locator.
 Users can access comprehensive information about nearby service stations. - NIU Cover.
-Users can query and activate NIU Cover insurance services within the app. - NIU Care.
-Users can purchase NIU Care maintenance service and reserve service in offline service stations. - NIU Wash.
-Users can obtain a free wash coupon on a monthly basis and enjoy the clean service at any NIU stores in China. - Smart service.
-Users can check the status the smart connection services and can renew the service. - Theft reporting.
+Users can query and activate NIU Cover insurance services within the app. - Smart service.
+Users can check the status of the smart connection services and can renew the service. - Theft reporting.
 Users can report theft of the smart e-scooter and battery within the app.